 You should find 1 Pisound and a plastic bag containing 2 knobs, 8 screws and 4 spacers in the Pisound box.

 Mount Pisound on top of your Raspberry Pi via the 40-pin header and fasten it with the screws provided while the RPi is unpowered, so it appears as in the image at the top.
 See compatible Raspberry Pi models here.

 The Pisound Acrylic Case consists of 2 cutout sheets of the enclosure sides and a plastic bag containing 4 short spacers, 4 longer ones and a button cap.

 You can find the assembly instructions here.

 If you don't have any Linux OS running on your Raspberry Pi, we suggest starting with Raspbian.

-Power your Raspberry Pi up and install the driver by running the below commands in a terminal window:
+Power your Raspberry Pi up and install the Pisound software by running the below command in a terminal window:

 Print Your Own Case

 To take the setup process one step further, you can even 3D-print your own case.
 All necessary files can be found here.